simbody/simbody/CONTRIBUTING.md

 Ways to contribute
 ------------------
 - Ask and/or answer questions on the [Simbody user forum](https://simtk.org/forums/viewforum.php?f=47).
-- File bug reports, documentation problems, feature requests, and developer discussion topics using the GitHub [issue tracker](https://github.com/simbody/simbody/issues).
+- File bug reports, documentation problems, feature requests, and developer discussion topics using the GitHub [Issue tracker](https://github.com/simbody/simbody/issues).
 - Submit GitHub pull requests providing fixes for code or documentation.

 Submitting pull requests (PRs)
 ------------------------------
 Please don't surprise us with big out-of-the-blue PRs.
-If you want to work on an existing issue, post a comment to that effect in the issue.
+If you want to work on an existing Issue, post a comment to that effect in the Issue.
 That way you can engage in discussion with others to coordinate your work with theirs and avoid duplication, to see what people think of the approach you have planned, and so on.
-If there is not yet a relevant issue in place, a great way to start is by creating one, and then engaging in an issue conversation.
+If there is not yet a relevant Issue in place, a great way to start is by creating one, and then engaging in an Issue conversation.

 The main (upstream) repository (repo) for Simbody is the `simbody` repo in the `simbody` organization on GitHub; that is, https://github.com/simbody/simbody.
-The general idea is that you will work in your own copy of that repo on GitHub (called a *fork*) and then submit a PR requesting to merge a branch in your fork into a branch of the upstream repo.
+The general idea is that you will work in your own copy of that repo on GitHub (called a *fork*) and then submit a PR requesting to merge a branch in your fork into a branch in the upstream repo.

 ### Mechanics of submitting a PR
 This is a very abbreviated description of the process.
 If you are a git newbie you will need to look at some of the great GitHub tutorials, starting with GitHub Bootcamp [here](https://github.com).